 prose' style was facilitated when he found a way to avoid having to stop typing to change and

 align typewriter sheets.
 This (and some coffee and benzedrine pills) allowed him to complete

 a draft of On The Road in 20 days.

 Kerouac's companions and intimates, male and female, also wrote accounts over the years of their road trips and lives together.
 The last to do so was 'Marylou' [LuAnne Henderson], the first, teenage, wife of 'Dean' [Neal Cassady], in 2011.
-Second wife Carolyn Cassady ['Camille'], titled her own 1996 memoir Off The Road, her earlier 1980 account of her life, as part of a threesome with Kerouac and Cassady, Heart Beat, loosely adapted for the screen in 1980.
+Second wife Carolyn Cassady ['Camille'], titled her own 1996 memoir Off The Road, while her earlier 1980 account of her life as part of a threesome with Kerouac and Cassady, Heart Beat, was loosely adapted for the screen in 1980.